- £837 per week

 Today the coastal village opens its doors to the 21st century pilgrims who visit for their holidays.
 They enjoy the friendly village atmosphere and the sandy beaches, which are often quiet even in the height of summer.
-There is a good range of local amenities including a pub and shop nearby, a children's playground and a bowling green.
+There is a good range of local amenities including a pub and shop nearby, a children's playground.

 We have stayed at this location 3 times now and we love it.
 The pool is probably the best one we've had, there is a quiet sandy beach a short walk away and there is now a craft shop and vegan cafe nearby which are both great.
 Recommended.